CLI Tool Reference¶

 Hello from Blender!

-Purpose: Manage Python packages installed into the remote Blender Python environment (site-packages) via RPC.
+Purpose: Manage Python packages installed into Blender’s embedded Python environment (site-packages) for a local Blender installation.

 Usage: